v3io/flex-fuse/README.md

   `/usr/libexec/kubernetes/kubelet-plugins/volume/exec/igz~v3io/`

-Need to verify it has execution permissions, and Kubelet is started/restarted after placing the driver
+Need to verify it has execution permissions, and Kubelet is started/restarted after placing the driver.

+The address to the iguazio data platform(s) should be set in the `/etc/v3io/v3io.conf` file or using `./v3vol.py config  <v3io IP address>`

 Requierments:
  - install v3io-fuse